Eugen Filotti: Activity as journalist

 Tudor Vianu expressed the view that "if the program of ethnic culturalism was adopted, Romanian culture would regress to an undignified provincial level".
 Expanding the same idea, Eugen Filotti wrote: "traditionalism means nothing else than the megalomania of distress" A short time later, he continued in the same vein:

 Under the banner of orthodoxy and tradition some intellectuals promote a static ideal, petrified in the hieratic byzantine-muscovite forms of a primitive culture, having no evolution whatsoever and nu future.
 Our ideal is a dynamic culture, having the desire of growth, renewal and fecundity.
 The scope of our generation's endeavours should not be clinging to a sterile and, in some respects, imaginary tradition, nor cultivating exclusively the autochthonous character...
 The type of culture we want to promote is European.
 Our light comes from the West.

 The salvation lies in the Westernization of this country...
 If we are talking about national assertion, we see this as being active and productive: the expression of our cultural and spiritual character in specific European forms...
-As far as we are concerned, there is no antagonism and no incompatibility between europeanism şi "romanianism".
+As far as we are concerned, there is no antagonism and no incompatibility between europeanism și "romanianism".
 We have only the sacrilegious wish to harmonise romanianism with the heartbeat of contemporary life...
 We want this life to be liberated from balcanism, from asiatism, from archaism and from the rustic simplicity which limits existence to the path from the village church to the village tavern...

 We have a better opinion about our own people than all the traditionalists and that is why want Romania to start making its entrance into Europe.
 Many nations, located between the Atlantic and our borders, have succeeded in being European without losing the specificity of their ethnic spirit.
 Why would we be the only ones who need a senseless and useless isolation?

 Eugen Filotti continued his journalistic activity until 1927.
 However, as time went by, he became increasingly disillusioned by the cultural life in Romania.
 The integration of Romanian culture into a more comprehensive European culture, which many of the young intellectuals of his generation had been attempting to promote, did not occur.
 Instead, currents of various nationalistic tendencies had proliferated and were increasingly active in opposing European integration.
 Some writers and artist had left for various western countries and many more were seriously considering this alternative.
 Gradually detaching himself from the Romanian internal cultural life, Eugen Filotti increasingly oriented his journalistic activity towards foreign policy, which had been his main concern in the early years of his career.
 At the Adevărul newspaper, he was given the responsibility of writing the editorials on foreign affairs and of coordinating the related activities.